 Ien Ang, Distinguished Professor, Institute for Culture and Society, Western Sydney University

-Howard Chiang, Assistant Professor of Chinese and Sinophone History, UC Davis
+Howard Chiang, Associate Professor of Chinese and Sinophone History, UC Davis

 Kuei-fen Chiu, Distinguished Professor of Taiwan Literature, National Chung-hsing University, Taiwan

 Rey Chow, Anne Firor Scott Professor of Literature, Duke University